ArisBee/aristidebouix.cloud/content/en/policy.md

 ## __Right to object (Article 21 GDPR)__ {#right-to-object}

 **You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point e or f of Article 6(1) GDPR, including profiling based on those provisions.
-We no longer process the personal data unless we demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of you or for the establishment, exercise or defence of legal claims.
+I no longer process the personal data unless I demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of you or for the establishment, exercise or defence of legal claims.
 This doesn’t affect the lawfulness of processing based on consent before its withdrawal (point c of Article 13(2) GDPR).**

 ## __Right to lodge a complaint with a supervisory authority (Article 77 GDPR)__ {#right-to-lodge}